Azuriom/azuriom.com/content/en/docs/update.md

 Since Azuriom is now using Bootstrap 5, the plugins will have to be adapted.
 We advise you to look at the [Bootstrap 5 migration guide](https://getbootstrap.com/docs/5.1/migration/).

-Also Azuriom is now using Laravel 9 and PHP 8, we advise you to have a look at the [Laravel 9 migration guide](https://laravel.com/docs/9.x/upgrade).
+Also, Azuriom is now using Laravel 9 and PHP 8, we advise you to have a look at the [Laravel 9 migration guide](https://laravel.com/docs/9.x/upgrade).

 You can also take the opportunity to use the [new features introduced in PHP 8.0](https://www.php.net/releases/8.0/en.php)